 UT 128 WB ends at Moab, courtesy Michael Summa and taken in 1984.
 US 191 is a newer designation than US 163 (1982 versus 1979), so even though the shields are the same widths, the 191 numerals are larger because the shields are newer.
-US 163 is Utah's only split route - it turns into UT 163 (i.e. Utah 163) after multiplexing with US 191.
+US 163 was Utah's only split route - it turned into UT 163 after multiplexing with US 191, but that was since renumbered to UT 162 and the useless multiplex signs were removed.
+(Thomas Silas tells me that technically, US 163 still follows US 191 all the way to I-70 for no good reason.)
 It's also nowhere near US 63, or the original US 163.

 I'm sure these were around in the Age of Summa, but these were found in a museum by Doug Kerr.